 As the average obese male patient weighs around 200lbs with 40% being adipose tissue, there is a huge amount of FAT available at the surface of adipose tissues to transport our second generation of miR-22-3p antagomir coupled to a fatty acid or a peptide targeting FAT.
 Consequently, the effective dose for our second generation of drugs should be much lower with a greatly improved PK/PD profile, especially mean residence time in cells.

 We are currently focusing on two approaches:

-Lipid Conjugates: The first method shown to improve the in vivo delivery of miRNA analogs was 3’ conjugation with cholesterol.
-We are taking advantage of the fact that the human adipocyte membrane is rich in receptors and transporters for fatty acids to conjugate our miRNA candidates with distinct fatty acids that are actively transported across the adipocyte membrane via the Fatty Acid Translocase (FAT) transporter.
+Lipid Conjugates: We are taking advantage of the fact that the human adipocyte membrane is rich in receptors and transporters for fatty acids to conjugate our miRNA candidates with distinct fatty acids that are actively transported across the adipocyte membrane via the Fatty Acid Translocase (FAT) transporter.

 Peptide Conjugates: Short peptides have been shown to facilitate the delivery of oligonucleotide therapeutic agents inside cells.
-We are taking advantage of the fact that the adipocyte membrane is rich in specific receptors that transport peptides to conjugate our miRNA candidates with distinct peptides that are actively transported across the adipocyte membrane via the Fatty Acid Translocase (FAT) transporter.
+We are taking advantage of the fact that the Fatty Acid Translocase (FAT) transporter present in the adipocyte membrane can also transport peptides to conjugate our miRNA candidates to short peptides that are actively transported across the adipocyte membrane via the Fatty Acid Translocase (FAT) transporter.

 The Adipocyte-Targeting Delivery platform developed by AptamiR could be used not only for oligonucleotides but also for small molecules, peptides, peptidomimetics, nutraceuticals and gene editing systems.